 We all know how difficult it can be to attract and retain great employees.
 The search and onboarding process can be costly.
-Some research places that figure as high as 50 to 60% of the employee’s annual salary.
+Some research places that figure as high as 50 to 60% of an employee’s annual salary.
 That figure doesn’t include the cost of orientation, training and reduced productivity during the first few months.
-When all of the costs associated with turnover are taken into account, the cost can skyrocket up to 200%.
+When all costs associated with turnover are taken into account, the cost can skyrocket up to 200%.1

-There’s no doubt that engaged staff will result in better productivity.
+There’s no doubt that increased engagement results in increased productivity.
 In a comprehensive analysis of the results of 199 research studies that covered 152 companies from 26 countries, a significant difference was found between entities with the top 25% on the engagement scale versus those in the bottom 25% of the scale.
 Those with lower levels of engagement experienced an 18% drop in productivity compared with those on the higher end of the scale.
-Additionally, they saw a 60% reduction in quality, as measured by defects in products.
+Additionally, they saw a 60% reduction in quality, as measured by defects in products.4

 Improved employee engagement naturally leads to better customer engagement.
 No matter what department an employee works in, if they are engaged, they’re more likely to be knowledgeable about your processes, products, and services.
-Furthermore, they’re more likely to be interested and invested in helping your customers to meet their needs and solve their problems.
-When you look at it that way, it’s easy to see why companies that are employee-focused are also customer-focused.
-As Sir Richard Branson famously put it, “Clients don’t come first.
+Furthermore, they’re more likely to be interested and invested in helping to meet the needs of customers while solving their problems.
+When you look at it that way, it’s easy to see why employee-centric employers are also known to be customercentric.
+As Sir Richard Branson famously said, “Clients don’t come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”

 "One group we worked with found that by increasing employee engagement year-over-year, they were able to increase their market share in retail sales by almost 70%," shared CEO Jeff Tobaben of Evolve Performance Group, a consulting firm located in Bryan, Texas.
 He went on to say that among their competitors with declining employee engagement were also "losing market share."